Pulsed Vector Atomic Magnetometer Using an Alternating Fast-Rotating Field: Introduction

 \section{Introduction}

-Measurements of magnetic ﬁelds have a rich history starting with the invention of the compass.
-Among the ﬁrst and still most widely used vector sensors are ﬂuxgate magnetometers based on asymmetry in saturation of a soft magnetic material in an applied oscillating magnetic ﬁeld \cite{koch2001low}.
+The measurement of magnetic fields has a long and rich history, beginning with the invention of the compass.
+The earliest known compass, the ``south-governor" (sinan), dates back over 2000 years.
+Among the ﬁrst and still, most widely used vector sensors are ﬂuxgate magnetometers based on asymmetry in saturation of a soft magnetic material in an applied oscillating magnetic ﬁeld \cite{koch2001low}.
 Advanced condensed-matter-based approaches involve SQUID magnetometers \cite{storm2017ultra}, Hall sensors \cite{nhalil2019planar} and magneto-resistive sensors \cite{li2012magneto}.
 These sensors are intrinsically vector devices that measure one component of the magnetic ﬁeld, so three separate sensors are typically required for full vector sensing.
-In contrast, atomic magnetometers are intrinsically scalar devices that measure the energy splitting between spin states in a magnetic ﬁeld.
+For example, the ESA Swarm mission necessitates three-axis fluxgate magnetometers and an Absolute Scalar Magnetometer for calibration \cite{fratter2016swarm}.
+In contrast, atomic magnetometers are inherently scalar devices that gauge the energy gap between spin states in a magnetic field, detecting a frequency directly proportional to the field strength.
+This frequency-based measurement approach allows scalar magnetometers to achieve very high relative precision.
 Additional interactions are required to deﬁne the vector axes for a scalar sensor.

 Sensitive vector magnetometers operating in Earth’s ﬁeld have several metrological challenges.
 For example, a 50 fT magnetic ﬁeld corresponds to 1 part in $10^9$ of Earth’s ﬁeld.
 Such relative precision is beyond the capability of most analog voltage measurements.
 However, frequency measurements can easily achieve much higher relative precision.
 SQUID magnetometers also can achieve higher fractional resolution using ﬂuxquanta counting techniques \cite{storm2017ultra}.
 Another challenge is a stable alignment and orthogonality of vector axes directions, which require nano-radian stability.
-Magnetic gradiometers are particularly important when operating as a vector sensor in Earth’s magnetic ﬁeld to distinguish between magnetic ﬁeld changes and sensor orientation changes.

-With these challenges in mind, scalar atomic magnetometers provide a promising approach to vector sensing since they are intrinsically based on frequency measurements.
-Several diﬀerent approaches have created vector sensitivity for atomic sensors using external magnetic ﬁelds, lasers, or microwave ﬁelds.
-One of the advantages of using external magnetic ﬁelds is their relative uniformity that allows the same vector axes orientation for multiple sensors.
 We use an applied rotating ﬁeld to create vector sensitivity.
-One can show that for any coil imperfections or non-orthogonality, as long as the coils remain linear, a rotating ﬁeld always has a unique rotation plane that deﬁnes the vector axes in our approach.
+For any coil imperfections or non-orthogonality, as long as the coils remain linear, a rotating ﬁeld always has a unique rotation plane that deﬁnes the vector axes in our approach.